Technology / DevOps

 VM Pricing

 Virtual Machines are the backbone of any cloud computing service.
-Let’s start with Azure, and how they price VMs.
-VMs are virtual “computers” that are generated to perform work in the cloud.
+Let’s start with Azure and how they price VMs.
+VMs are virtual “computers” generated to perform work in the cloud.
 Their pay model is usually categorized as pay-as-you-go, reserve instance, spot instance, and contractual.

-For sake of simplicity, this article will just cover pay-as-you-go for both OCI and Azure.
-However, keep it in the back of your mind that a lot of money can be saved by reserving instances.
+For the sake of simplicity, this article will cover pay-as-you-go for both OCI and Azure.
+However, remember that a lot of money can be saved by reserving instances.

 In general, OCI will have the lowest price in nearly every category.
-However, if you want to have a Windows OS on your VMs it will cost extra.
+However, adding a Windows OS to your VMs will cost extra.

-Microsoft Azure is going to cost more, but it may be the optimal solution for your organization.
-For instance, if you are already using a suite of software solutions that require a Windows OS, it may be advantageous to enter the Microsoft ecosystem.
+Microsoft Azure will cost more, but it may be the optimal solution for your organization.
+For instance, if you already use a suite of software solutions that require a Windows OS, it may be advantageous to enter the Microsoft ecosystem.

 Azure Services vs. OCI Services

 Microsoft Azure has around two hundred services, while OCI has around one hundred.
-The main reason for that is Azure has been in the industry a lot longer than Oracle, so its services have had time to mature.
+The main reason is that Azure has been in the industry longer than Oracle, so its services have had time to mature.

-However, one of the places where OCI really shines is in its database services.
-Many organizations are already using Oracle data solutions such as Exadata, so migrating to the Oracle Cloud would be a cinch.
+However, one of the places where OCI shines is in its database services.
+Many organizations already use Oracle data solutions such as Exadata, so migrating to the Oracle Cloud would be a cinch.

-One of the great things about Azure is how it seamlessly integrates with Microsoft Dynamics — the flagship CRM software used by Microsoft.
+One of the great things about Azure is how it seamlessly integrates with Microsoft Dynamics, the company's flagship CRM software.
 Many organizations leverage Microsoft Dynamic to keep track of existing and prospective clients, making the switch to Azure easier than ever.

-On the flip side, OCI services will benefit an organization that already has existing Oracle licenses.
+On the flip side, OCI services will benefit an organization with existing Oracle licenses.

 Final Thoughts

-It is important to take into account several different factors when choosing a cloud solution.
-Make sure to actively engage the sales department of the cloud provider.
+When choosing a cloud solution, several factors should be considered.
+Make sure to engage the cloud provider's sales department actively.
 They will provide information, optimal uses, and even discounts.
-At the end of the day, OCI and Azure are both excellent cloud solutions, but be prepared to do some research on which one is optimal for your particular situation.
+At the end of the day, OCI and Azure are both excellent cloud solutions but be prepared to research which is optimal for your particular situation.

 Download